 Amphibians were the first group of vertebrates to successfully conquer land almost 400 million years ago.
 They are thought to have evolved from animals similar to the air-breathing lungfish, one species of which can be seen in our Okapi exhibit.

-There are over 6,000 species of amphibian.
-They belong to one of three groups - frogs and toads, salamanders and caecilians.
+There are over 6,000 species of amphibian belonging to one of three groups - frogs and toads, salamanders and caecilians.
 New species of amphibian are being discovered by scientists all the time.
-In 1998 over 200 undescribed species were recorded in Sri Lanka alone.
 However, as new species are discovered, others are going extinct.